Tub to Shower Conversion Ideas: Your Ultimate Guide

 If you suspect that you might need professional help, here are three things to consider before dialing and calling someone:

-• Consider the Safety:
+- Consider the Safety:

 This should be your number one priority when removing a bathtub and building a shower.
 If you don’t feel comfortable with how your bathroom is hooked up, hire someone to help you.
 When removing debris, take extreme caution that no one will trip over wires or pipes and fall.
 Keep children and pets away from the work area.
-Additionally, the old tub should not be filled with water to avoid potential slips and falls when it is removed.
+Additionally, the old tub should not be filled with water to avoid potential slips and falls when it is removed. - When Breaking and removing

 When removing a bathtub, you should expect some breakage to occur, so prepare for it by covering the floor beneath where the tub will fall.
 An easy way to clean up this mess would be to lay a drop cloth over the floor and attach it with duct tape.
-Afterward, sweep up any broken tiles or other debris that falls to the floor.Removing the tub can be an overwhelming task, but if you can do it with the help of a family member, then you are good.W
+Afterward, sweep up any broken tiles or other debris that falls to the floor.Removing the tub can be an overwhelming task, but if you can do it with the help of a family member, then you are good.W - Turning off Water Supply

 Make sure to turn off the water supply that feeds into your tub before you get started.
 This will ensure safety from electric shock and damage to your property.
 If you can’t find the shut-off valves, you can use the main switch for your home to make sure that no water enters the system.
 If you feel like this is something you can’t figure out, call someone to help.